Although there are no valid studies surrounding how to make your vagina taste good, it certainly doesn’t stop people from speculating.

 Dairy and red meat can change your taste and scent as well, for some people.

-If a certain food or spice causes your sweat to smell different, it’s likely to have the same effect on how your pussy smells and maybe even tastes.
+Note: If a certain food or spice causes your sweat to smell different, it’s likely to have the same effect on how your pussy smells and maybe even tastes.

-RELATED (Best Edible Lubes)
+RELATED (The Best, Yummiest Edible Lubes)

-Making Your Pussy Smell & Taste Great
+Making Your Vagina Smell & Taste Great

 The first step to having a great smelling, delicious area would be to wash your laundry effectively (use detergent that doesn’t have fragrances or dyes as this can clash with the natural scent of your body).